top of page

-These are entertaining bees – Anthophora terminalis digger bees are unusually noisy, and they have a distinctive way of flying.
+Anthophora terminalis are entertaining to watch – they are unusually noisy, and they have a distinctive way of flying.
 They zip speedily around flowers and then stop abruptly, hovering in front of a blossom, sometimes angling their long tongues down the flower’s throat without letting their feet touch the petals.
-Or they buzz loudly, while clinging to the flowers, and thrust their faces down so deeply into the blossoms that when the bees emerge, their heads and thoraxes are coated in pollen.
+Or they buzz loudly while clinging to the flowers, and thrust their faces down so deeply into the blossoms that when the bees emerge, their heads and thoraxes are coated in pollen.

-Anthophora terminalis digger bees appear in the park during late spring and throughout the summer, but are a fairly uncommon sight.
-The male bees shown here were spied feeding on wild penstemon on sunny park trails during late June of 2016 and 2017.
-This wildflower emerges in the park during the last weeks of spring and attracts many Anthophora terminalis bees during its bloom cycle, in three separate park locations.
-Anthophora terminalis bees also can be found occasionally in the park near Swan Lake in July and August, feeding on dead nettle and the variety of ,wild impatiens known as jewel weed.
-The bees also have been sighed in the Rockwood Hall section of the park in mid-July, feeding on the deep-throated legume known as toadflax.
+Orange-tipped digger bees appear in the park during late spring and throughout the summer, but are a fairly uncommon sight.
+The male bees shown here were spied feeding on wild penstemon on three different sunny park trails during June of 2016 and 2017.
+This wildflower emerges in the park during the last weeks of spring and attracts many Anthophora terminalis during its bloom cycle.

-Both male and female Anthophora terminalis bees have dark-veined wings, black heads, dark antennae, green eyes and unusual three-toothed mandibles.
+Both male and female Anthophora terminalis have dark-veined wings, black heads, dark antennae, green eyes and unusual three-toothed mandibles.
 Both also possess exceptionally long tongues, which allow them to gather nectar or pollen from tubular flowers.

 TAXONOMY - Anthophora terminalis Digger Bees